Maggie, our featured feline - read more at the foot of the page

 or visit the Purr 'n' Fur home page

-Our featured feline at the head of the page: your companion through Feline Fragments is Maggie.
+Our featured feline at the head of the page, and your companion through Feline Fragments, is Maggie.
 She came as a kitten from Powys Cat Rescue.
-One of their volunteers had earlier seen her wandering around, apparently uncared for, and thought her rather young to be just left to roam around.
+One of their volunteers had seen her wandering around, apparently uncared for, and thought her rather young to be just left to roam.
 The person 'responsible' for her said she 'didn't care', and so the youngster was taken in for rehoming.
-She was about 4 months old when I brought her home; she seems a very self-assured soul, probably because of her early experience, and was soon climbing all the available trees in the garden.
-She has grown into a handsome and affectionate cat, with superb whiskers; she spends a lot of time out and is a demon hunter.
-As the photo shows, she also loves getting into things! (see it here without the puzzle effect)
+Only about 4 months old when I brought her home in 2003, she was a self-assured soul, probably because of her early experience, and was soon climbing all the available trees in the garden.
+She was a determined hunter in her earlier days, and was usually outside, but now prefers snoozing unless the weather is good.
+She has superb whiskers — and as the photo shows, loves getting into things! (see it here without the puzzle effect)

-Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-10
+Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-19

 All rights reserved